emrekutlug/getting-started-with-pyspark/README.md

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2009.57.11.png" alt="drawing" width="800" height="200"/>

-### Use map and filter methods with Lambda function in Python
+### Using map and filter methods with Lambda function in Python

 Lambda functions are anonymous functions in Python.
 Anonymous functions do not bind to any name in runtime and it returns the functions without any name.
 They are usually used with map and filter methods.
 Lambda functions create functions to be called later.
 In the following example, we use lambda function with map and flter methods.